Does Your Apple Watch Harm You? Cutting Through the EMF Influencer Claims

 1. Heavy Metal Detox and Brain Function

 Heavy metals such as mercury, lead, aluminum, and cadmium can accumulate in the brain, affecting nerve signaling and neurotransmitter balance.
-Research has linked heavy metal toxicity to brain fog, poor memory, dulled senses, and neurodegenerative diseases like Alzheimer’s and Parkinson’s.
+Research has linked heavy metal toxicity to brain fog, poor memory, dulled senses, and neurodegenerative diseases.

 2. Gut Health, Toxins, and Sensory Processing

 The gut-brain axis plays a vital role in neurological function and sensory processing.
-When the digestive system is overloaded with toxins from processed foods, artificial additives, and antibiotics, inflammation spreads to the brain, leading to brain fog, sensory dullness, and even mood imbalances.
+When the digestive system is overloaded with toxins from processed foods, artificial additives, and medications, inflammation can spread to the brain, contributing to brain fog, sensory dullness, and mood imbalances.

 3. The Role of Liver Detox in Sensory Clarity

 The liver is the body’s main detoxification organ.
-When it’s overloaded with toxins, toxic byproducts circulate through the bloodstream, affecting brain function and dulling the senses.
-Symptoms include blurry vision, sluggish brain activity, and a reduced sense of taste and smell.
+When it’s overloaded, toxic byproducts circulate through the bloodstream, affecting brain function and dulling the senses.
+Symptoms can include blurry vision, sluggish brain activity, and a reduced sense of taste and smell.

 4. Detoxifying for Sharper Vision and Eye Health